-- The expense of step, column, and longevity increases and the related statutory benefits for employees are included in the budget. - The employer contribution to the California State Teachers' Retirement System (CalSTRS) has increased from 10.73% to 12.58%.
-The employer contribution to the California Public Employees' Retirement System (CalPERS) has increased from 11.85% to 13.888%. - All items in the Local Control Accountability Plan (LCAP) are included in the budget. - Measure G will continue to help fund: - Advanced courses in science, technology, engineering, and math (STEM); - Attracting and retaining highly qualified teachers (lower class sizes); - Elementary school science and technology specialists;
+- The expense of step, column, and longevity increases and the related statutory benefits for employees are included in the budget. - The employer contribution to the California State Teachers' Retirement System (CalSTRS) has increased from 12.58% to 14.43%.
+The employer contribution to the California Public Employees' Retirement System (CalPERS) has increased from 13.888% to 15.531%. - All items in the Local Control Accountability Plan (LCAP) are included in the budget. - Measure G will continue to help fund: - Advanced courses in science, technology, engineering, and math (STEM); - Programs in music, art, and foreign language; - Attracting and retaining highly qualified teachers; - Elementary school science and technology specialists; - Keeping our schools safe and well-maintained; and - Up-to-date instructional materials and comprehensive curricular programs.